evizitei/ruby-tanks/README.md

 ## Leaderboard (statistics)

-any individual match is intersting, but what's really neat is to see how bots compete over time.
+any individual match is interesting, but what's really neat is to see how bots compete over time.
 To watch an ongoing leaderboard develop, add all the bots you want to see matched with each other to the initial bots array in game.rb and set IN_STATS_MODE to true.
 It will then run indefinitely,